klozn/10-javascript/50-web-development/30-angular/codelab07/README.md

 - We can add a pet, but we can not delete one.
 Write a function that allows us to **delete** a pet.
 You will have to extend the backend for this as well.
 The Delete Pet button can be added to the same section that opens up when we click a pet.
     - Sidenote: we want to delete based on the pet's id(we'll get in trouble if we delete by name since it's not unique)

+- Right now, this app just runs locally on your computer.
+We want it out there in the wild!
+Get the backend to Heroku and deploy the frontend to Netlify.
+Change your code so they fetch data where they need to.

 - Add the functionality to setup a date with a pet.
 In the backend, you will see an endpoint that takes care of sending a message over WhatsApp when a date is being made.
 Add a field to the setup-date component where you can enter a name of your choosing.
 When you click on "let's play!", we want to fire that sendMessage endpoint.
 Adjust the message it sends to a sentence that also includes the name